EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[InteractiveAccessControl1.png]]

-- **multi-step negotiation**: in the case depicted by the image below, the client too requires certificates from the server.
-There is a problematic situation in the case of a failing transaction: the server acquires informations step by step but, in the case of termination of the interaction before the server has granted the service, this one has now access to the previous data (leakage).
-E.g., the server asks the age of the user but doesn't explicitly say what age is necessary to access to the server;
+- **multi-step negotiation**: in the case depicted by the image below, the client too requires certificates from the server, multiple times.
+There is a problematic situation in the case of a failing transaction: the server acquires informations step by step but, in the case of termination of the transaction before the server has granted the service, this one has now access to the previous data (leakage).
+E.g., the server asks the age of the user but doesn't explicitly say what age is necessary to access to the server.
+Furthermore, not providing a credential is also leaking the information that the user does not posses that credential.
+This approach is too complex for practical applications.;

 ![[InteractiveAccessControl2.png]]

-- **two-step interaction**: to avoid the leakage discussed before, this technique consists in the server asking the client some requirements (necessary conditions) before granting access.
-E.g., the server asks the age of the user and also says that if his age is $\leq 18$, the access will not be granted to him.
+- **two-step interaction**: this technique is a trade-off between the two previous approaches and it consists in the server asking the client a prerequisite necessary to discover what the requisite is.
+If the client provides it, the server now asks for the second and final requirement before granting access.

 ![[InteractiveAccessControl3.png]]